DSD-DBS/capella-collab-manager/docs/docs/development/pull_requests.md

 - All Github Action pipelines have to be green.
 If in individual cases the pipeline cannot be fixed independently or the pipeline failure is unrelated to the PR, then this should be justified in a comment in the pull request.
 - The adapted code was sensibly covered with tests.
-CodeCov will indicate the test coverage with a comment.
+Codecov will indicate the test coverage with a comment.
 - New features must be documented in the user documentation.
 If changes are made to existing functionality, the existing documentation must be adapted.